lucienjll/data-science-2025/challenges/c09-income-assignment.md

   - The confidence interval for Nantucket is very large, alongside 5-person families.
-  - The 2 person families have the lowest median household income, while it seems like 6 person families have the highest household income.
+  - The 2 person families have the lowest median household income, while 6 person families tend to have the highest household income.
 - Can you confidently distinguish between household incomes in Suffolk county?
 Why or why not?
   - No because given the range for the household income, household types